zyrolasting/denxi/README.md

 ## Release Status

-The server-side remains incomplete.
-The client side is useable, but subject to change.

-My goal is to get the project to an alpha status by August 1st, but that is unlikely in the minimal Racket case.
-Long term, I hope this project will be a Racket-flavor of Guix or Nix.

-### Alpha Release TODO
+### Alpha

 At minimum, `zcpkg` must function offline.
-The service is read-only, with no marketing materials or onboarding functionality.
-Administering the service's content is a manual process.
-Additionally, no database schema is defined yet.
-Flat files are fine for now.
+The alpha service offers read-only access to manually-maintained files.
+There are no marketing materials, onboarding features, or databases.

 Package updates are defined in terms of installation and uninstallation.
 For that reason, an update command is not necessary right now.